 So most schools have established policies and procedures that outline actions to take against bullying.
 But even the best policies won’t change student behavior.
 Social-emotional learning (SEL) promotes individual kids’ healthy development and contributes to a positive school environment.

 A bullying prevention program can help a school address student behavior, but schools need to be careful about which one they choose.
 Some programs don’t have research evidence showing they are effective in dealing with bullying—and some can even cause more harm than good.
-Since bullying is social in nature, it’s important to have a bullying prevention program focuses on changing bullying norms and increasing kids’ social-emotional competence.
+Since bullying is social in nature, it’s important to have a bullying prevention program that focuses on changing bullying norms and increasing kids’ social-emotional competence.

 In fact, research-based curricula that teach SEL not only help create physically and emotionally safe school environments, they can even increase students’ scores on standardized achievement tests.

 One of the most widely used SEL programs is the Second Step program, which has three main units that focus on core SEL skills.
 These skills are particularly important for bullying prevention: empathy, emotion management, and social problem-solving.
-The program also addresses topics like friendship building and assertiveness, which are also key skills in bullying prevention.
+The program also addresses topics such as friendship building and assertiveness, which are also key skills in bullying prevention.
 Let’s take a look at each of these and how they can help address and prevent bullying.

 Empathy is feeling or understanding what someone else is feeling, and part of empathy is perspective-taking.
 They’re both really important in preventing bullying.
 Greater awareness of others’ feelings not only allows kids to treat each other with respect and kindness, it also makes them more likely to intervene when necessary.

 Kids who bully: Kids with good perspective-taking skills are less likely to be physically, verbally, and indirectly aggressive to peers because they are better able to manage social situations and make the right decisions about their behavior.